trustdan/rust-class/1-getting-started/windows-setup.md

 ### If you delete / can't unencrypt your ssh keys ever, you should be able to just go back into Github or Gitlab in your browser and put a new key in there, since the old one isn't useful to you anymore (locked / lost).
 ## When in doubt ask Claude+ / Poe Sage / ChatGPT.

+## For Windows honestly just use Github Desktop and log in that way.

 ### Enable ssh in Windows 10 / 11:
 Open the Settings app (Windows key + I)